Whisky Cask Club

 Q: Can I buy from any distillery?

-No. Many major distilleries don't sell to private investors.
+No. Many major distilleries don't sell individual casks to private collectors, which is why working with a well-connected broker matters.

 Q: How does Whisky Cask Club make money?

-A margin on each cask sale, plus storage management and exit facilitation fees.
+We earn a margin on each cask sale, plus fees for storage management and exit facilitation.
+We believe in full transparency about our business model.

 10